PacktPublishing/Becoming-a-Rockstar-SRE/README.md

 * Author: `Jeremy Proffitt`
 * Co-author: `Rod Anami`

-**Disclaimer:** The practical exercises and labs below have been designed as an integral part of the _Becoming an SRE Rockstar_ book.
+**Disclaimer:** The practical exercises and labs below have been designed as an integral part of the _Becoming a Rockstar SRE_ book.
 We recommend using these repository materials in conjunction with the book chapter contents.

 ## Part I - Understanding the basics of who, what and why